flame-cai/win64-local-ocr-tool/synthetic-data-gen/blueprint.md

 This final phase is applied after all textboxes have been generated, distorted, and placed at their final position and orientation on the page.
 These augmentations affect the entire point cloud and can create interactions between different textboxes.

 - **Textbox Placement & Orientation:** While not strictly an augmentation, the layout strategy's placement of textboxes (with randomized positions and orientations) is the primary page-level variation.
+Text box orientations can be 0 +-45 degrees, 90 +-45 degrees, -90 +-45 degrees to the page x-axis.
+0, 90, -90 should be much more common orientations thought.

 - **Interlinear Gloss Placement:** A special case where a small interlinear_gloss textbox is probabilistically generated and its position is calculated relative to a specific text line within the main_text box.
 It can be placed above or below a text line.